 Dilation is part of a thorough eye exam.
 You may think it’s a hassle.
 But it gives your doctor a good look inside your eye.
 It’s especially important if you’re having eye pain or vision problems, or if you’re more likely to get certain eye diseases.

 Normally, your pupil gets smaller when light shines into it.
 In dilation, your doctor uses special eye drops to force the pupil to stay open.
-That allows him to see much more of the back of your eye, including the entire retina, the part of the retina called the macula, and the optic nerve.
+This allows them to see much more of the back of your eye, including the entire retina, the part of the retina called the macula, and the optic nerve.

 During a dilated exam, your doctor can spot problems like a torn or detached retina or an eye tumor.
 They can also diagnose and monitor common eye diseases that can take away your sight: